 Place 340g minced beef in a bowl, crack in an egg and mix, forming four patties.
-Drizzle with olive oil and season with salt and pepper.
-Fry in a dry, non-stick pan for 4-5 minutes on each side, until cooked through.
+Drizzle with olive oil and season with salt and black pepper.
+Fry in a dry, non-stick pan for 4-5 minutes on each side, until cooked through add a slice of lean smoked bacon for each burger.
 Meanwhile, mix together 2 tablespoons mayonnaise, 1 teaspoon tomato ketchup and 1 small gherkin, chopped finely.
-Split a sesame seed bun, smear with the sauce and slide in the burger — along with shredded iceberg lettuce and slices of tomato.
+Split a sesame seed bun, smear with the sauce and slide in the burger with bacon on top — along with shredded iceberg lettuce and slices of tomato.

 Double the ingredients to make larger burgers!

 Cost - too various to suggest but from around £1.60 to £3.00+ each.

 Add smokey bbq sauce or smoked paprika and smoked cheese for a change.
 Add a little fresh mint on top of the burger.